Volunteer Mission Trips in Thailand

 About Volunteering in Thailand with an NGO

 Our mission is helping underprivileged people.
 Religion is private.
-A volunteer trip with us will take you to the heart of Indochina, Isaan, the poor Northeast Thailand.
-People speak Lao, not Thai there.
-Or to South Thailand where Buddhists and Muslims living in harmony.
-Or volunteer in the Thai Myanmar Mountains.
-Help ethnic minorities, migrants and refugees.
+A volunteer trip with us will take you to the heart of Indochina, Isaan, the poor North East of Thailand.
+People speak Lao, not Thai here.
+Or visit South Thailand where Buddhists and Muslims live together in harmony.
+Or volunteer in the Thai Myanmar Mountains, helping ethnic minorities, migrants and refugees.

 Corona News from Openmind Projects Volunteer Update regarding the Covid 19, Thailand, Laos effects on volunteering.